The ECIC is the home of many internationally renowned academic staff along with visiting and Adjunct Professors and Fellows.

 Dr Leonie Hallo is a registered psychologist and has practised in clinical and counselling psychology in various settings, both private and public.
 She has specialized in stress and depression management, hypnosis, coping with cancer and workplace injuries.
 As a consultant, Leonie has provided psychological assessment, cognitive behaviour change, staff and customer satisfaction reporting, 360° feedback processes and executive coaching.
 She has been in academic life for many years, and has lectured in research methods, psychology and counselling and also supervised many doctoral students in management/business in offshore programs.
 She has also designed and facilitated Masters level subjects within the fields of leadership and management.
 Her qualifications include a PhD in psychology, Diploma of Hypnosis, Myers Briggs Accreditation and Certificate IV in assessment and workplace training.
 Her current research interests include organisational climate and change, values based organizational development, work and older workers and complexity management and leadership.

 B.E(Civil), PhD (Sustainability Transitions)

-Charlie Hargroves is a graduate of the University of Adelaide and an internationally renowned sustainability researcher, strategist and author.
-He is a Senior Research Fellow at the Curtin University Sustainability Policy (CUSP) Institute, and is the Sustainable Development Fellow at the University of Adelaide.
+Dr Charlie Hargroves is a graduate of the University of Adelaide and an internationally renowned sustainability researcher, strategist and author.
+He is a Senior Research Fellow at the Curtin University Sustainability Policy (CUSP) Institute, and is the Sustainable Development Adjunct Senior Lecturer at the University of Adelaide.